marekhummel/advent-of-code/README.md

 # Advent Of Code
 Advent Of Code solutions.
-Currently contains solutions for 2023 and 2015, mostly solved in Rust.
+Contains solutions for all years from 2015 to 2023, all of them solved in Rust.
+Addionally, some extra implementations are there in python and golang.

 To run, check the main files per year in each languages' directory.
 There are general entry points for each year in Rust, for 2023 there is also one for Python.
 Moreover, there can be single day solutions in any other language, like 2015-07 in Golang which has to be called directly.